Samak Sundaravej

-Samak Sundaravej (สมัคร สุนทรเวช, RTGS: Samak Sunthorawet, [sā.màk sǔn.tʰɔ̄.rā.wêːt]; 13 June 1935 – 24 November 2009) was a Thai politician who briefly served as the Prime Minister of Thailand and Minister of Defense in 2008, as well as the leader of the People's Power Party in 2008.
+Samak Sundaravej (สมัคร สุนทรเวช, RTGS: Samak Sunthorawet, [sā.màk sǔn.tʰɔ̄.rā.wêːt]; 13 June 1935 – 24 November 2009) was a Thai politician who briefly served as the Prime Minister of Thailand and Minister of Defence in 2008, as well as the leader of the People's Power Party in 2008.

 Early life and family

 Samak was born in Bangkok, Thailand to Phraya Bamrungratchaboriphan (Samian Sundaravej) and his wife Khunying Amphan Bamrungratchaboriphan (née Amphan Chittakon).
 He was of Chinese ancestry (ancestral surname Lee (李)) and had five siblings.
 According to Samak himself, his Chinese ancestors came to Thailand in the late 18th century.
 Samak studied at Saint Gabriel's College and Assumption Commercial College, then graduated from Faculty of Law, Thammasat University.
 He also received diplomas from Chulalongkorn University and Bryant & Stratton College.

 Besides being a politician, Samak was a well-known television chef.
 For seven years before the military coup of September 2006, he had hosted a cooking show called Tasting, Ranting on the Thailand ITV television network and on Royal Thai Army Radio and Television.
-He said when he became Prime Minister that he would resume his career as a TV chef and did so, though warned not to.
+He said when he became prime minister that he would resume his career as a TV chef and did so, though warned not to.
 It is illegal for a government minister to hold any other paying job, and on 9 September 2008, the full bench of the Constitutional Court ruled it was unconstitutional for him to work for a private company (Thailand ITV) and therefore disqualified him from office.

 Samak was married to Khunying Surat Sundaravej, a financial adviser to the Charoen Pokphand Group.
 They had two children.